leyuanheart/SGAEIV/README.md

-# Subgroup analysis in linear model with measurement error
+# Subgroup Analysis in Linear Models with Measurement Error

-This is the official implementation of "Subgroup analysis in linear model with measurement error" in Canadian Journal of Statistics.
+This is the official implementation of "Subgroup Analysis in Linear Models with Measurement Error" in Canadian Journal of Statistics.

 ## `sgaeiv` package overview